winderai/bacalhau-landscape-analysis-benchmarks/README.md

-# [Protocol Labs] Compute Over Data Landscape Analysis - Landscape Analysis
+# [Protocol Labs] Compute Over Data Landscape Analysis - Bacalhau

 > This project was created by [Winder.ai, an ML consultancy](https://winder.ai/), and funded by [Protocol Labs](https://protocol.ai/).

-This repository contains a detailed analysis of the current state of general purpose computation frameworks and a series of sample demos and benchmarks.
+This repository contains a detailed analysis of the current state of general-purpose computation frameworks and a series of sample demos and benchmarks.

-We've intentionally reviewd a wide range of heterogeneous frameworks to provide you with both a broad overview and to capture nuances between frameworks.
+We've intentionally reviewed a wide range of heterogeneous frameworks to provide a broad overview and capture nuances between frameworks.
 Thus, next to big data tools like [Apache Hadoop](https://hadoop.apache.org/) and [Apache Spark](https://spark.apache.org/), we've reviewed databases such as [Postgres](https://www.postgresql.org/) and [Snowflake](https://www.snowflake.com/).
-Note the latter is a proprietary SaaS warehouse product, despite the amount of insights on its internal processing is limited we've included it for its blazoned performance.
+Note the latter is a proprietary SaaS warehouse product, despite the  limited insights on its internal processing we've included it for its blazoned performance.
-We counldn't not wink to the pythonic data analysis world, so we've also covered very popular anaylsis tools such as [Pandas](https://pandas.pydata.org/) and it's parallel/distributed brother [Dask](https://dask.org/).
+We couldn't not wink to the pythonic data analysis world, so we've also covered top-rated analysis tools such as [Pandas](https://pandas.pydata.org/) and its parallel/distributed brother [Dask](https://dask.org/).

-In this repository you find: (1) a collection of working code examples to demonstrate a variety of use cases for different computing frameworks, the table below illustrates the coverage; (2) scripts and instructions to benchmark running time and resource utilization of different computing frameworks.
+In this repository you find:
+1. A collection of working code examples to demonstrate a variety of use cases for different computing frameworks, the table below illustrates the coverage.
+2. A set of scripts and instructions to benchmark running time and resource utilization of different computing frameworks.
 Please see the instructions below.

+We provide accompanying slides to summarize this work and report benchmarks results - [[link to slides](https://docs.google.com/presentation/d/1wOh-ASGshgc1Ivkoyaz9zGpVGTxX9LDMZQB4-eXOBP4/edit?usp=sharing)].

 ## Sample code

-We provide working examples for [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) workloads that could be computed next to data.
+We provide working examples for [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) workloads that can be computed next to data.

 Take a look at the [`sample-code/`](./sample-code) folder for viewing the demos (no installation needed!).
-If you want to run them live as well please follow the instructions below.
+If you want to run them live, please follow the instructions below.

 |                     | hadoop             | spark              | pandas             | dask               | postgres           | snowflake          |